Thank you for your interest in UCSC's Sociology Ph.D. program.

 Some travel reimbursement is allowed, and each invitee will be told the maximum amount of their reimbursement prior to the visit.
 The reimbursement is based on distance from UCSC, and is offered to help offset the cost of your visit.

-The department does not provide this type of information.
+The department does not provide specific details about your application.
 The selection committee carefully reviews all applicant files and there are always more qualified applicants that the department can admit.
 Only the most highly qualified applicants with the best fit to the department are admitted each year.
 The best advice is probably that you review your Statement of Purpose and Personal History Statement and make a compelling case about why you’re applying to this PhD program.
 Because applicants are reviewed relative to rest of applicants in the pool, it is possible that even a slightly different pool in a subsequent year can make a difference in your chances.

 Please see the Graduate Admissions FAQs for instructions about reactivating your previous year's application.

 You may email individual faculty, but not all respond to prospective applicants.
+For more about faculty's areas of specialization, see: Areas of Research.
 If you do decide to write, you'll probably increase the chance for a reply if you include a brief, but descriptive, statement about your research interests.